rebelclause/appsnappr/README.md

 Any change you make to the FQDN should be reflected in the host's (the computer running the docker containers) hosts file:

 Your hosts file will have one to several entries.
 The loopback addresses range from 127.0.0.1 - 127.0.0.8, and it is likely one of these is free to use.
+To be fair, the real range of reserved addresses for loopback is 127.0.0.0 – 127.255.255.255, but you'll conventionally see the first range mentioned.

 The FQDN entry made in `.env` (without a subdomain prefix) will be paired in the hosts file with a local loopback: